Sponsored by Kyushu Tourism Board.

 If you would like to put your patience and crafting techniques to the test too, note that several lessons are given throughout the town’s workshops to learn more about pottery making or porcelain decoration.
 As for shopping, to bring home a souvenir that is typical and 100% local, take a walk in Arita Serà, a shopping street including 24 shops dedicated to porcelain and ceramics.

-And as there is so much to do in Arita, you won’t have too much of two days to explore it fully.
-If you plan to spend the night there, I can only recommend you to book a stay in the brand new concept hotel arita huis.
+And as there is so much to do in Arita, you one day may not be enough to explore it fully.
+If you plan to spend the night there, I can only recommend you book a stay in the brand new concept hotel Arita Huis.

-With only 11 rooms and a restaurant that can welcome as much as 48 guests, this building is beautifully designed.
+With only 11 rooms and a restaurant that can welcome as many as 48 guests, this building is beautifully designed.
 Both sleek and elegant, it was born from a collaboration between Japanese and Dutch designers.
-A fusion of styles that can be felt in a decoration with Scandinavian tones, combined with a touch of Japanese minimalism.
+A fusion of styles that can be felt in its decoration with Scandinavian tones, combined with a touch of Japanese minimalism.

 Dinner, prepared in the open kitchen just next to your table, highlights local products in a cuisine and presentation of Western inspiration.
 A delight for both your tastebuds and your eyes, with an exquisite presentation.

-We are in the city of porcelain after all, so it is no wonder that the tableware is as important as what it contains… A simple pleasure for a ceramics enthusiast like myself, you will get to choose your tableware in which your dinner will be served!
+We are in the city of porcelain after all, so it is no wonder that the tableware is as important as what it contains.
+A simple pleasure for a ceramics enthusiast like myself, you will get to choose the tableware on which your dinner will be served!
 Three different styles will be offered, either traditional, contemporary or from designers.
-This place being also thought for longer stays, you might even come across an artist in residence there…
+This place being should also be thought of for longer stays, you might even come across an artist in residence there.